-Banks and other financial institutions may demand “proof of verification deposit” form to be filled in and sent to the borrower’s bank for process completion.
-A proof of deposit may also require the borrower to provide a minimum of 2 consecutive months bank statements.
+Banks and other financial institutions may demand a “proof of verification deposit” form to be filled in and sent to the borrower’s bank for process completion.
+A proof of deposit may also require the borrower to provide a minimum of 2 consecutive months’ bank statements.
 During the loan approval process, if you’ve ever wondered “why is verification of bank statements for mortgages required?” then the answer is to reduce the chances of people with fake documents acquiring funds for illegal activities.

 In recent years, there have been multiple instances where mortgage lenders have been scammed out of their money with fake bank statements.
 To save themselves from such cases of financial fraud, mortgage leaders need to find ways to check and verify bank statements.

 To approve a mortgage application, a mortgage lender needs to verify a series of details.
 These criteria can include current income, assets, savings, and borrowers’ creditworthiness.

-During the process of applying for a mortgage for property purchase, the lender can and will ask the borrower for a proof of deposit on the property.
-The lender then is asked to verify that the funds required for home purchase have been transferred in a bank account and are now can be accessed by the borrower.
+During the process of applying for a mortgage for a property purchase, the lender can and will ask the borrower for proof of deposit on the property.
+The lender then is asked to verify that the funds required for the home purchase have been transferred to a bank account and are now can be accessed by the borrower.